Use the KubernetesPodOperator

 Before you begin

-Because of this, if you run Pods in the composer-user-workloads namespace or a newly created namespace in your environment's cluster, then proper IAM bindings between Kubernetes and Google Cloud service accounts are not created, and these Pods cannot access resources of your Google Cloud project.
+If you want to use a custom namespace, then Kubernetes service accounts associated with this namespace must be mapped to Google Cloud service accounts, to enable service identity authorization for requests to Google APIs and other services.
+If you run Pods in a custom namespace in your environment's cluster, then IAM bindings between Kubernetes and Google Cloud service accounts are not created, and these Pods cannot access resources of your Google Cloud project.

 1. Create a separate namespace in your environment's cluster.

-2. Create a binding between the composer-user-workloads/<namespace_name> Kubernetes Service Account and your environment's service account.
+2. Create a binding between the custom namespace Kubernetes Service Account and your environment's service account.

 3. Add your environment's service account annotation to the Kubernetes service account.